btccom/btc_pool_docs/docs/account.md

 |worker_name|str| 3 to 20, globally unique |
 |bitcoin_address|str| Legal address |

-Currently set up no more than 50 user sub-accounts
+currently under one account cannot set up more than 2000 subaccounts.
 The return status is a string and the content is the specific error content